The managers who couldn’t cut it in the Premier League and got the sack before they ever got truly settled into the job.

 Fair to say, it didn’t go well.
 In the space of six weeks he accumulated a single victory and his side were knocked out of the League Cup by fourth-tier club Wycombe Wanderers.

-Dubbed ‘Les Miserables’, Reed would endure the shortest managerial reign in Premier League history while at Charlton, an unwanted record that is unlikely to ever be broken.
+Dubbed ‘Les Miserables’, Reed would endure one of the shortest managerial reign in Premier League history while at Charlton.